Thinking about planning a trip to paradise but wondering “is Tulum Mexico safe”?

 It’s no secret that Tulum is brimming with parties day and night.
 While these offer an unbelievably good time and the opportunity to meet others, do yourself a favor and don’t get completely wasted.
 This increases the likelihood of losing your belongings, becoming vulnerable or ending up on your own after drinking too much.

 Trust me, if you want to stay safe in Tulum, be mindful of how much you drink… and say no to drugs!
-Take caution when random people hand you drinks.
+Take caution when random people hand you drinks (Never accept drinks from anyone).
 If possible, always stick with your group!

 Keep in touch with family and friends